 The Insurance MBA is designed for professionals holding the designation of Chartered Property Casualty Underwriter (CPCU).
 Brenau University, in partnership with the Institutes (formerly the American Institute of Chartered Property Casualty Underwriters) awards up to 6 hours of credit for CPCU certification toward the Insurance MBA.
 The Insurance MBA is a 13 course, 39 credit hour degree program which leads to a Masters of Business Administration degree and a certificate in Insurance.
 Students take the 9 course MBA core from Brenau and transfer in 6 hours of elective CPCU coursework credit to earn the Insurance MBA.
 The American Institute for CPCU is the industry leader in providing technical risk management and insurance knowledge through classes and certifications.
-Students can begin the program at any time during the year, and can complete the program entirely online or in a combination of online and on-ground courses lasting seven weeks.
+Students interested in learning more should click here.
+To apply, visit www.brenau.edu/apply.

 To learn more about the Institute (AICPCU), visit the organization’s website at: http://www.aicpcu.org.